 Embark on a private tour of Coimbra and Aveiro, exploring the historic streets and courtyards of Coimbra, home to the first university in Portugal.
 Then, discover the charming canals and art nouveau buildings of Aveiro, known as the ‘Venice of Portugal’.

-- University of Coimbra - On the banks of the river Mondego, Coimbra is famous for its University, the oldest in Portugal and one of the oldest in Europe, which over time has shaped its image to become “the city of students”.
+- University of Coimbra - Situated along the banks of the Mondego River, Coimbra is renowned for its university, the oldest in Portugal and among the oldest in Europe.
+This institution has significantly influenced the city’s identity, earning it the nickname “the city of students.”

 - Private transportation